Our Legacy Shop is Still Live:

 Besides drinking water, you can find fluoride in certain foods and drinks (20).

-Packaged foods like cereals, canned soups, canned tomato products, and canned vegetables often contain small amounts of fluoride.
+Packaged foods like cereals, canned soups, canned tomato products, and canned vegetables often contain small amounts of this neurotoxin.

 Spinach, carrots, asparagus, white potatoes, radishes, and celery too.

-Beverages like soda, fruit juices, and tea also include fluoride, which can increase your daily intake.
-Even dill pickles naturally some fluoride.
+Beverages like soda, fruit juices, and tea also include it, which can increase your daily intake.
+Even dill pickles naturally contain some fluoride.

 Metabolism In Your Body

-Once ingested, approximately 80% of fluoride is absorbed in your gastrointestinal tract and eventually enters your bloodstream (15).
+Once ingested, approximately 80% is absorbed in your gastrointestinal tract and eventually enters your bloodstream (15).

 Fluoride As A Neurotoxin